Lyaaaaaaaaaaaaaaa/Logs_Filter_2/README.md

 **This is a re-write of my previous project** [Lyaaaaa's Logs Filter](https://github.com/Lyaaaaaaaaaaaaaaa/Lyaaaaa-s-Logs-Filter).
 This aims at being more portable, faster and easier to maintain.

+## Looking for help!
+**I'm looking for contributors to improve the GUI**.
+If you are interested in contributing read the [How to contribute](https://github.com/Lyaaaaaaaaaaaaaaa/Logs_Filter_2/blob/Master/management/CONTRIBUTING.md).
+If you have any question feel free to [contact me](https://github.com/Lyaaaaaaaaaaaaaaa/Logs_Filter_2/blob/Master/management/CONTRIBUTING.md#how-can-you-get-in-touch-with-me).
+Other contributions are welcome as well.

 ## Functionalities

 - **Efficiently search through logs** - ctrl+f isn't efficient for big files